JaskRendix/rs_nsga2/README.md

 use rs_nsga2::metrics::hypervolume_2d_auto;
 ```

-Auto HV expands the reference point when needed.
+Reference point is expanded when needed.

 ### IGD